Brochis imitator

-Brochis imitator is a small species of tropical freshwater armoured catfish native to the Upper Amazon, Solimões, and Rio Negro basins in South America.
+Brochis imitator, the imitator cory, is a species of freshwater ray-finned fish belonging the family Callichthyidae, the armored catfishes, and the subfamily Corydoradinae, the corys.
+This species is found in the Upper Amazon, Solimões, and Rio Negro basins in South America.
 It was first described by the Dutch ichthyologists Han Nijssen and Isaäc J. H. Isbrücker in 1983, and is frequently seen in the aquarium trade.

 Naming and etymology

-Its specific name, imitator, alludes to its visual similarity to other members of its subfamily.
+Its specific name, imitator, means "mimic", a reference of this species' similarity to Hoplisoma adolfoi.

 In other languages

 In German, it is known as the Imitator-Panzerwels (English: imitator armored catfish).

 In Mandarin Chinese, it is known as the 仿兵鯰 (Simplified Chinese: 仿兵鲇; pinyin: fǎng bīng nián; English: imitation soldier catfish).

 Morphology and physiology

 Description

 Brochis imitator is a small species of catfish, with adults typically growing to a length of 55 to 65 mm.
 It is sexually dimorphic, with sexually mature females tending to grow larger, broader, and deeper-bodied than males.
 As with all members of the genus Brochis, B. imitator is completely scaleless, and is instead covered with bony plates known as scutes.